+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 • Moderate Alteration & Family-Friendly: Just right for first-time trekkers, families, or those who do not have much time, and the chance of altitude sickness is not too high.

-• Cultural Immersion: Tour the villages of Gurung and Magar like Ghandruk and Ulleri, enjoy local hospitality, traditional architecture and local food.
+• Cultural Immersion: Tour the villages of Gurung and Magar, like Ghandruk and Ulleri, and enjoy local hospitality, traditional architecture, and local food.

 • Switching Beauty: See the rhododendron flowers in spring and see clear crisp skies in autumn, and have a memorable photography and trekking adventure.